SymphonicTanning/EarlyCovid/README.md

 - hydroxychloroquine.

 Of these, the only one readily available in the US is hydroxychloroquine (HCQ).
-Niclosamide is only avilable via offshore online pharmacies.
+Niclosamide is only available via offshore online pharmacies.
 Nitazoxanide has been approved by the FDA for a different use, but is extremely expensive in the US relative to other countries and to HCQ.